-Every year, many women put off having their annual screening, and with the addition of COVID, last year was no exception.
+Every year, many women put off having their annual screening.
 There are plenty of reasons why, but the one that comes up the most is the uncomfortable, or even sometimes painful, compression.
 So why is it so important?

 Why is compression necessary during a mammogram?